-In 2020, two university student development camps were newly organized respectively in January and August with a total of 357 university students participated.
+In 2021, a total of 7 sessions of the university student development camps were held, with a total of 820 university students sponsored by Chi Heng participating.
+In January, April, and October 2021, due to the serious epidemic, the university student development camps were held online, and the epidemic situation in May and July 2021 was better, so it was held offline in Zhengzhou and Kunming.
 The purpose of organizing the camps is to provide a platform for learning, exchanges and promoting all-rounded development for university students funded by the Foundation.
 The camps cover various subjects, such as self-protection knowledge, group discussions, team building, traditional culture, etiquette learning, psychological development and career planning.

-Outstanding alumni of the Foundation shared their experiences and Mr. Chung TO also gave his encouragement to university students.
+Outstanding alumni of the Foundation shared their experiences and our founder Mr. Chung TO also gave his encouragement to university students.
 The aim is to provide university students the chance to meet with successful peers, increase their knowledge, inspire them with a sense of social responsibility, and nurture them to become all-rounded youngsters with a passion for helping others.